Society-for-Internet-Blaseball-Research/sibr-faq/projects.md

 ## Real Performance Statistics

 ### https://docs.google.com/spreadsheets/d/1tGDP50yFYbYYrptcUB-735D75ZOTDxHHV-XC32wUFdc/edit#gid=0
 Season 3 basic stats.
-Includes simple countable stats for batters and pitchers (not more complex calculated stats like RBIs or WHIP), as well as each team's schedule.
+Includes simple countable stats for batters and pitchers (not more complex calculated stats like SLG or WHIP), as well as each team's schedule.

 ## Harvesting and Analyzing Data